defenseunicorns/uds-package-dubbd/docs/howto-velero.md

 ## [Velero](https://velero.io)
-Velero is a backup service installed by default with the UDS-aws package.
+Velero is a backup service installed by default with the UDS DUBBD-AWS package.
-As a part of the UDS install a default schedule to backup the Prometheus and Tempo `PersistentVolumes` and `PersistentVolumeClaims` is included
+As a part of the UDS install a default schedule to backup the Prometheus and Tempo `PersistentVolumes` and `PersistentVolumeClaims` is included.

-The `backup` data and `restore` logs are persisted in an S3 bucket with the following naming convention, `<cluster name>-velero-<date>`
+The `backup` data and `restore` logs are persisted in an S3 bucket with the following naming convention, `<cluster name>-velero-<date>`.

-### Key resources to consider
+### Key Resources to Consider

 When a Velero CR is added to the cluster the appropriate controllers workflow is executed.
 > This detail implies that the manifest can be created/edited manually or with the `velero` cli